Eventyret/PokeDash/README.md

 - The minigame (aka Battle) needs a bit more attention to details, some people have requested to make use of stats to make a winner instead of random.
 - Legend for BarChart, this is working fine for Pie Chart but due to the package, it seems to have an issue with loading undefined on Bar charts.
 - Filter by other types.
 Currently it the table only sorts.
-- If the server does not respond and we get an error, you will be stuck on a loading screen, I'm working on implementing a error handler to remove the loadingscreen and show an error.
-Reason was I sadly did not get enough time to impement this, but the idea is then to redirect to a page.
-As without the data we are unable to display anything to the user.
+- If the server does not respond and we get an error, you will be stuck on a loading screen, I'm working on implementing an error handler to remove the loading screen and show an error.
+The reason was I sadly did not get enough time to implement this, but the idea is then to redirect to a page.
+As without the data we are unable to display anything to the user. - ***This is now implemented***

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+These are technologies and third-party packages that are used throughout the project

 ### Front End
 - [Angular](https://angular.io)/